department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 #### Can my spouse or I get life insurance benefits early if either of us becomes terminally ill?

-You or your spouse may be able to get benefits early if:
+You or your spouse may be able to get benefits early if **both of the following are true for you**:
 -	You have SGLI, Family SGLI, or VGLI life insurance, **and**
 -	You or a covered spouse has a written statement from a doctor saying you have (or your spouse has) 9 months or less to live